 Anomic suicide.
-Durkheim's term for suicide that is performed because the egoistic individual is not given clear guidance from the social order.
+Durkheim's concept for suicide that is performed because the egoistic individual is not given clear guidance from the social order.

 Anomie.
 A structural condition in which social norms are weak or conflicting.

-Anomie theory (also called “structural strain theory”).
-Robert K. Merton's theory of deviance, which holds that many forms of deviance are caused by a disjunction between society's goals and the approved means to achieve those goals.
+Anomie theory.
+Robert K. Merton's theory of deviance which holds that many forms of deviance are caused by a disjunction between society's goals and the approved means to achieve these goals; also called "structural strain theory."

 Anticipatory socialization.
-Learning new roles and attitudes in preparation for joining a group.
+Learning new roles and attitudes in preparation to joining a group.

 Anti-Semitism.
 Prejudice or discrimination against Jews.
 It defines the Jewish people as inferior and targets them for stereotyping, mistreatment, and acts of hatred.

 Apartheid.
-The system of strict racial segregation established in South Africa and only dismantled in the last few decades.
+Until recently, the system of strict racial segregation established in South Africa.

 Applied sociology.
-The use of sociological theory and methods to solve social problems.
+The use of sociology--both theory and methods--in solving social problems.

 Appropriate technology.
 Technology that is designed with the needs, values, and capabilities of the user in mind.

 Arms race.
-A competition between nations in which each side attempts to achieve or maintain military superiority.
+A competition between nations in which each side attempt to achieve or maintain military superiority.

 Arms trade.
-The international selling of armaments for profit, which is carried on by governments and private contractors around the world.
+The international selling of armaments for profit, carried on by governments and by private contractors around the world.

 Ascribed status.
-A social position that is given at birth based on such characteristics as race or sex.
+A social position that is given at birth such as race or sex.

 Assimilation.
-A minority group's internalization of the values and norms of the dominant culture.
-The minority group becomes socially, economically, and politically absorbed into the wider culture.
+A minority group's internalization of the values and norms of the dominant culture, they become socially, economically, and politically absorbed into the wider culture.

 Authoritarian personality.
-A set of distinctive personality traits, including conformity, intolerance of diversity, and an inability to accept ambiguity.
-Such personalities desire security, structure, and clear lines of authority.
+A set of distinctive personality traits, including conformity, intolerance, and an inability to accept ambiguity.

 Authority.
 Power that is attached to a position that others perceive as legitimate.